 Concern/Need/Want: Youth indicated that there is a lack of adults who can be positive mentors to them.
-Additionally, Youth indicated that there is no true peer-to-peer or adult-peer mentorship program in Santa Fe.
+Additionally, Youth indicated that there is no true peer to peer mentorship program in Santa Fe.

-- Lack of communication as it relates to mentors in schools/community - Feel as though youth's voice is not important or not welcomed - No real adult/youth positive interactions - Lack of meeting with youth to identify needs, wants or issues - No follow-through by adults - Only time adults meet with us is when we are in trouble - No guidance or real support from teachers
+- Lack of communication as it relates to mentors in schools/community - Feel as though youth's voice is not important or not welcomed - No real adult/youth positive interactions - Lack of meeting with youth to identify needs, wants or issues - No follow-through - Only time adults meet with us is when we are in trouble - No guidance or real support from teachers

 - Partner with schools, government and community to develop an inclusive mentorship program that includes, but not limited to mentors from the following areas:

-- Academics
+- o Academics

 - o Sports

-- Medicine
+- o Medicine

-- Architecture
+- o Architecture

-- Mechanics
+- o Mechanics

 - Engineering

-- o College Prep
+- College Prep

 - o Music

 - o Art

 - Photography

-- Business
+- o Business

-- Culinary Arts
+- o Culinary Arts

-- Leadership
+- o Leadership

-- Develop a peer-to-peer mentorship program
+- Develop a peer to peer mentorship program

 - Develop a program that teaches life skills, confidence, new experiences and knowledge, connections and exposure to career fields through mentorships

 - Work with schools to help teachers learn how to be a mentor to students

 - Create a campaign with mentorship programs to attract more volunteers to become mentors and inform youth about mentorship programs throughout Santa Fe